 - 3a.
 Activities to be addressed: Give details and specific activities that will be initiated or scaled-up under the Partnership.
-Please address the list of Eligible Activities in the Letter of Invitation. - 3b.
+Please address the list of Eligible Activities in Section 3.4 above. - 3b.
 Justification: give a brief statement of the issues or issues to be addressed by the proposed Partnership activities, their significance and importance to particular target groups detailed above and how the proposed partnership activities will be managed and implemented.

-- 4. Partnership Purpose: refers to what the Partnership expects to achieve in terms of sustainable development impact on people's lives at the end of the time period specified for the Partnership Agreement.
-Particular attention will be given to how the partnership will maintain these benefits after the conclusion of any partnership agreement. - 5.
-Expected benefits: Describe the expected social and economic benefits from the partnership and how these will be sustained over the longer term.
-Specify which groups will benefit most and detail any risks that some may be disadvantaged by the partnership activity or that there may be environmental problems?
+Address why the proposed activities are appropriate, practical, and technically sound. - 4a.
+Partnership Purpose: refers to what the Partnership expects to achieve in terms of sustainable development impact on people's lives at the end of the time period specified for the Partnership Agreement.
+Address how the proposed activities will enhance transparency and market access for smallholder producers so as to deliver them improved value over the long term.
+Explain how the Partnership will maintain these benefits after the conclusion of any Partnership Agreement. - 4b.
+Community Development: Provide an outline of the potential impact on farmer organizations and/or surrounding community in terms of developing organizational capacity and associative processes - 5a.
+Expected benefits: List the expected social and economic benefits from the partnership and how these will be sustained over the longer term.
+Specify which groups will benefit most and detail any risks that some individuals or groups may be disadvantaged by the partnership activity. - 5b.
+Women and Vulnerable Groups: Has the Partnership identified Women's Groups and other vulnerable sectors of the community?
+What proportion of the smallholder participants do the members of these groups represent?

+6. Environmental and Social Impacts:

+- 6a.
+Environmental Impacts: Identify potential positive and negative Environmental impacts and indicate how the negative impacts will be corrected or managed. - 6b.
+Social Impacts: Identify potential positive or negative social impacts and describe how the negative effects will be minimized or mitigated and list how beneficial the impacts will be to the smallholder farmer groups and individuals. - 6c.
+Awareness & Consultation: Describe the awareness and consultation process of the Lead Partner and Co-Partner group/s to indicate how the smallholder farmers became aware of the PPAP and consented to take part in the partnership arrangement.
+Indicate how smallholders have shown appreciation of their responsibilities and benefits.

+7. Partnership Sustainability and Potential Risks:

-6. Project duration: It is envisaged that Partnership Agreements will generally be of 1-3 years duration, while some may be for shorter periods according to the nature of the particular activities to be covered.
+- 7a.
+Sustainability Measures: What measures will be taken by the partnership to sustain itself after the sub-project period (i.e., after the duration of PPAP support), in terms of mutual benefits to the Lead Partner and Co-Partner/s and continuity in the operation of the partnership.
+Also indicate potential risks to its sustainability and identify measures that could be taken to deal with such risks. - 7b.
+Cost Effectiveness: Please demonstrate that the combined returns to the Partnership will be equal or greater than the cost of the intervention. - 7c.
+Linkages: Identify potential linkages with other organisations and describe how this will be upscaled, developed and maintained in order to enhance sustainability of the partnership. - 8.
+Project duration: It is envisaged that Partnership Agreements will generally be of 1-3 years duration, while some may be for shorter periods according to the nature of the particular activities to be covered.